-- From the Apple menu, choose About This Mac, then click on More info...; if you are using Mac OS X 10.8.x Mountain Lion then click on System Report.
+- From the Apple menu, choose About This Mac, then click on More info...; if you are using Mac OS X 10.8.x Mountain Lion or newer then click on System Report.

 - Click on USB (or Card Reader if using a built-in SD card reader) then search for your SD card in the upper right section of the window.
 Click on it, then search for the BSD name in the lower right section; it will look something like 'diskn' where n is a number (for example, disk4).
 Make sure you take a note of this number.